dhruvrajan/community/sigs/jvm/rfcs/20200126-tensorflow-data.md

 Similar transformations include `.skip`, `.take`, `.map`, `.filter`, etc.

-### Iterating through Dataset Elements
+### Iterating over Dataset Elements

-The primary use of a dataset is for iteration through its elements.
+The primary use of a dataset is for iteration over its elements.
 Each row (or batch) element is represented as a list of tensor components, with type `List<Output<?>>`.
 The tensor components of this elements can be accessed using `List.get(int index)`.